Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 Virtual marketplaces

-Educational and work environments
+Educational and working environments

 Virtual classrooms and offices enable remote learning and working in an interactive environment.